mattlean/lean-js-app-starter/docs/browser/developing.md

 ### Type Checking
 You can run the [`package.json`](../../package.json) script `flow` to run [Flow](https://flow.org) to type check your code.

 Instead of only using this script, it is highly recommended that you enable plugins/extensions in your code editor to allow it to type check with Flow.

-#### Sublime Text
-*TODO...*
+Details on how to set this up for Sublime Text can be found in the ["Sublime Text" documentation](../sublime_text.md).

 #### Configuration
 If you want to configure Flow, you can edit [`.flowconfig`](../../.flowconfig).